 “She’s 18,” one police officer told Reuters, but admitted he had not looked at school records to ascertain her age or searched for evidence of the abuse online.

 Though the case is nearly two years old, authorities have not asked Facebook for evidence, the girl’s lawyer said.
+The site said it would investigate if the rape video proved to have been posted on its pages.

 Twitter and Facebook had made it easier to report abuse but more needs to be done, said Bukhari.